About TPA

 The Tennessee Principals Association (TPA) was founded in 1939 as a support system for Tennessee school leaders.
 Over the decades, TPA has evolved as the premier professional association for K-8 Tennessee principals as well as district leaders.

 Dr. Brian K. Partin is the Executive Director of TPA.
-Dr. Partin is a veteran educator with twenty-five years of experience and a former president (2017-2018) of the National Association of Elementary School Principals (NAESP).
+Dr. Partin is a veteran educator with nearly thirty years of experience and a former president (2017-2018) of the National Association of Elementary School Principals (NAESP).

 Dr. Brian K. Partin